 Everyone – even those famous quilters you follow online – had to start somewhere.

-Quilting Tips – Keeping it Simple…
+Quilting Tips For Beginners – Keeping it Simple…

 1. Start with Simple Patterns

 When you’re just getting started, it’s tempting to choose quilt patterns with all kinds of shapes.
-But until you gain some more experience, you’ll find your projects to be more fun and less frustrating if you stick with square and rectangle shapes.
+However, until you gain some more experience, you’ll find your projects to be more fun and less frustrating if you stick with square and rectangle shapes.

 I get it – triangles are fun and add interest to the quilt.
 But they also add in another complication: stretchy edges.